matgomes/stolen-bike-challenge/README.md

 - Commit early and often.
 We want to be able to check your progress
 - Make your API public.
 Deploy it using the service of your choice (e.g. AWS, Heroku, Digital Ocean...)
 - Create a pull request
-- Please return your working solution within 7 days of receiving this challenge
+- Please complete your working solution within 7 days of receiving this challenge, and be sure to notify us when it is ready for review.